dsuryd/dotNetify-Elements/DevApp/server/Docs/TextField.md

-﻿The element to accept single-line text input.
+﻿The element to accept single-line text input, and can be configured to use input mask and apply validation.

 [inset]